alunodoisgte/prep/admission/README.md

 > any time during the semester.

 ## [⏫ Register Anytime](#)

+> Concept: First Time Registration, All Start in Prep

 New students can register and enroll anytime during the year or semester. *Everyone* starts in *Prep* and the cost is prorated over